 The Blackdown Hills in Devon is an Area of Outstanding Natural Beauty (AONB).
 Most of the land here has been held in the same family for many generations.
 Because of the many natural springs and wooded valleys the land has escaped intensive farming so retains a touch of Old England, supporting a diverse array of flora and fauna, some of it quite rare.
 Beautiful walking opportunities are extensive.

 There are many small villages with enthusiastic villagers who create activities for those that live here such as film showings, farmers' markets and table top sales....there are historic interests such as Hembury Hill Fort, Blackbury Camp and the Wellington Monument, the sea is not far either - the number 20 bus will take you from home right to the sea in Seaton!

 The AONB regularly put on interesting walks and talks to help rediscover the landscape, rural skills etc...

 The ancient and historic city of Exeter is a short distance away and there is all medley of things to do there such as the underground passage tour which takes you through a network of ancient tunnels, some of them chest height, where they used to channel water under the city!

 There's loads to do.

-On the land there is an evolving list of things that need doing: bracken pulling; weeding; there are several pedestrian gates need building... a gentle mix of building and gardening depending on life and the weather!
+On the land there is an evolving list of things that need doing: bracken pulling; weeding; ... a gentle mix of building projects and gardening depending on life and the weather!
 I am passionate about recycle and reuse where possible and use what I can from the natural environment.
 If you come up with good ideas for a project which will fit in then I'm open to suggestions.